Pokémon Go

+In 2025, ownership of the product was assumed by Scopely as part of a $3.5 billion acquisition of Niantic's gaming division.

 Gameplay

 Augmented reality gaming

-After establishing a game account, players create and customize their own avatars.
-Once created, an avatar is displayed on a map based on the player's geographical location.
-Features on the map include 'PokéStops' and 'Pokémon Gyms'.
-These PokéStops can be equipped with items called 'Lure Modules', which attract additional wild, and occasionally rare, Pokémon.
-Gyms serve as battle locations for team-based king of the hill matches.
+After creating an account via one of the provided methods, players can customize their personal avatars, this can be remain as the default avatar and is completely optional to modify.
+An avatar appears on the game map based on the player's GPS location.
+"PokéStops" and "Pokémon Gyms" are features on the map.
+There are also "Lure Modules" that these PokéStops can be equipped with to attract more wild, and occasionally, rare Pokémon.
+Gyms function as battlefields for team-based king of the hill matches.
 PokéStops and Gyms are typically located at places of interest.
 These locations were initially re-purposed portals from Ingress, Niantic's previous augmented reality (AR) game.
-This has led to PokéStops and Pokémon Gyms being placed at dangerous or inconvenient locations, such as a now-deleted Gym at the Korean Demilitarized Zone and Bagram Airforce Base, which was abandoned by U.S. forces in July 2021.
-Since 2019, these locations also include submissions from Go players which are largely reviewed by other players.
+This has caused the placement of certain Pokémon Gyms and PokéStops in dangerous or inconvenient locations, such as a now removed Gym at the Korean Demilitarized Zone and Bagram Airforce Base, which the U.S. forces abandoned in July 2021.
+Since 2019, these locations also include submissions from Go players, which a significant number of other players review.

-As players move within their real world surroundings, their avatars move within the game's map.
-Different Pokémon species reside in different areas of the world; for example, Water-type Pokémon are generally found near water.
-When a player encounters a Pokémon, it may be viewed either in AR mode or with a live rendered, generic background.
-If the player flees, the Pokémon will face the spot it was last engaged, except Nosepass, which will always face north because of its Pokédex entry.
-AR mode uses the camera and gyroscope on the player's mobile device to display an image of a Pokémon as though it were in the real world.
-Players can take screenshots of the Pokémon they encounter either with or without the AR mode activated.
+Players' avatars move on the game's map to correspond with their real location while they travel their real-world environment.
+Different Pokémon species reside in different areas of the world; for example, Water-type Pokémon are generally located close to water.
+When a player encounters a Pokémon, it can be viewed with a live-rendered, generic background or in augmented reality mode.
+AR mode uses the camera and gyroscope on the player's mobile device to display a live image of a Pokémon as if it were in the real world.
+Whether or not the AR function is enabled, players can capture screenshots, or "Snapshots", of the Pokémon that they encounter.